Niagara Falls Bridge Commission

-The Niagara Falls Bridge Commission is an international public agency which administers three international bridges across the Niagara River connecting the province of Ontario, Canada and the state of New York, United States: the Lewiston–Queenston Bridge, Whirlpool Rapids Bridge and Rainbow Bridge.
+The Niagara Falls Bridge Commission is an international public agency which administers three international bridges across the Niagara River connecting the province of Ontario, Canada, and the state of New York, United States: the Lewiston–Queenston Bridge, Whirlpool Rapids Bridge and Rainbow Bridge.
 The NFBC is incorporated as a class D New York State public benefit corporation and is licensed to operate in Ontario under the Extra-Provincial Corporations Act.
-The commission is based in Lewiston, New York and maintains a post office box address in Niagara Falls, Ontario.
+The commission is based in Lewiston, New York, and maintains a post office box address in Niagara Falls, Ontario.
 It is mostly self-supporting from tolls, leases, and commercial concessions.

+History

+The commission was established in 1938 in response the collapse of the Honeymoon Bridge.

 Board of Commissioners

 Canada and the U.S. are equally represented through the bi-national appointment of an eight-member Board of Commissioners; four appointed by the Premier of Ontario and four by the Governor of New York.

+2006 Racketeering trial

+In 2006, commissioner Joel Cicero pleaded guilty to racketeering for using his official position to extort jobs for the LIUNA labor union.